marijnh/Eloquent-JavaScript/04_data.md

 We now have the tools we need to compute individual ((correlation))s.
 The only step remaining is to find a correlation for every type of event that was recorded and see whether anything stands out.
-How should we store these correlations once we compute them?

 {{id for_of_loop}}